-(4L) [E] This course further emphasizes the development of all four communicative aspects of the French language through composition, conversation, oral presentations, and grammar study at the ACTFL (American Council on the Teaching of Foreign Languages) Intermediate Low Level.
+(4L) [E] This course further emphasizes the development of all four communicative aspects of the French language through composition, conversation, oral presentations, and grammar study.
 Language laboratory times are required as needed.

 Prerequisites: A grade of "C" or better in FREN 2030, CLEP test result, or instructor's permission.